laneboysrc/rc-headless-transmitter/docs/configurator.md

 ## Making the configurator an App-like experience

 Web technology has come a long way in the recent years.
-Today we can make *web-apps* that have an almost native look-and-feel on Smartphones, yet work cross-platform beause they are technically web pages.
+Today we can make *web-apps* that have an almost native look-and-feel on Smartphones, yet work cross-platform because they are technically web pages.
 Web-apps can store data on the device persistently, they can be installed to -- and launched from -- the home screen just like a native app, and they can even operate off-line thanks to the awesome *service worker* technology.

 *Note: the current configurator web-app has only be tested on Chrome and Firefox, on Android.
 It is likely that it requires debugging to run on other platforms.
 Furthermore, only Chrome currently supports off-line web-apps.*